japstoor/Ecommerce-Website/README.md

 * Specification Pattern
 * Caching

-I have shipped two branches in Github.
-Master branch is meant for development cut and production is for finished product.
  While going through the code, you will see how to implement best practices using tons of client/server techniques.
 Here, you will see

 * How to use specification pattern in conjunction with Repository and Unit of Work pattern
 * How to use multiple DbContext to separate business logic with Identities